Huskerpeton

-Huskerpeton (“Husker” after the University of Nebraska “corn huskers” and “-erpeton” meaning creeping in Greek) is an extinct genus of recumbirostran from the Early Permian period.
-They belong to the order Microsauria, which was estabished in 1863 by Dawson, and was quickly expanded to include many different small taxa.
+Huskerpeton ("Husker" after the University of Nebraska "corn huskers" and "-erpeton" meaning creeping in Greek) is an extinct genus of recumbirostran from the Early Permian period.
+They belong to the order Microsauria, which was established in 1863 by Dawson, and was quickly expanded to include many different small taxa.
 They lived in what is now Nebraska and Kansas.
 The holotype (and only existing specimen) of Huskerpeton was uncovered at the Eskridge formation in Nebraska, which is part of how it got its name.

 Most recumbirostrans stayed very small in size, with skulls rarely larger than 1 cm long.
 Huskerpeton is no exception, with a skull length of 17mm and width of 13mm.
 Recumbirostra was established as a clade in 2007 to include many of the traditional microsaurs, and has since been shown to be a paraphyletic, or polyphyletic grouping.
-Recumbirostrans are characterized by “their reduced complement of dermal skull bones, a unique atlantooccipital joint, a shovel-like snout, and recumbent premaxilla,” and are the first early tetrapods to show evidence of headfirst burrowing.
+Recumbirostrans are characterized by "their reduced complement of dermal skull bones, a unique atlantooccipital joint, a shovel-like snout, and recumbent premaxilla," and are the first early tetrapods to show evidence of headfirst burrowing.